shane0/shane0.github.io/docs/collapse.md

 Additionally, there are other species, such as snakes, crocodiles, and sharks, which can also pose a significant threat to human life in certain regions or circumstances.

-## top 10 possible causes for human extinction
+## top 10 causes for human extinction

 - Natural disasters: This can include events such as supervolcanoes, asteroid impacts, and large-scale earthquakes and tsunamis.
 - Pandemics: The spread of a highly infectious and lethal disease could potentially cause a global pandemic leading to human extinction.